getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 BAZ();
 ```

-The strongly suggested approach is that you only import the specific bindings from a module that you need.
-If a module provides 10 API methods, but you only need two of them, it's sometimes thought of as wasteful to bring in the entire set of API bindings.
+The strongly suggested approach from ES6's module philosophy is that you only import the specific bindings from a module that you need.
+If a module provides 10 API methods, but you only need two of them, it's perhaps thought of as wasteful to bring in the entire set of API bindings.

 One benefit, besides code being more explicit, is that it makes static analysis and error detection (accidentally using the wrong binding name, for instance) more robust.

 Of course, that's just the standard position influenced by ES6 design philosophy; there's nothing that requires adherence to that approach.

-Many developers would be quick to point out that such approaches can be more tedious, requiring you to regularly visit and update your `import` statement(s) each time you realize you need something else from a module.
+Many developers would be quick to point out that such approaches can be more tedious, requiring you to regularly revisit and update your `import` statement(s) each time you realize you need something else from a module.
 The tradeoff is in exchange for convenience.

-In that light, the preference is to import everything from the module into a single namespace, rather than importing individual members, each directly into the scope.
-Fortunately, the `import` statement has a syntax variation which can support this style of module consumption.
+In that light, the preference might be to import everything from the module into a single namespace, rather than importing individual members, each directly into the scope.
+Fortunately, the `import` statement has a syntax variation which can support this style of module consumption, called *namespace import*.

 Consider a `"foo"` module exported as: